changyaochen/iMeazure/readme.txt

 from 9/2014, the latest update is added to the top of this document.

+2/25/2017
+start working on potential release from github

 3/23/15
 another try to make CH2 downward megasweep available... not work yet...